Understanding the City's Finances

 The Debt Obligations Transparency page provides a broad understanding of the city's finances and debt.
 Various types of long-term debt have been issued by the city for the acquisition and construction of major capital facilities and equipment, and this page helps with understanding the nature of the debt.

 This information is also required by the Texas Comptroller of Public Accounts to qualify for the Comptroller's Transparency Stars program.

 Types of Debt

-Certificate of Obligation debt is similar to General Obligation bonds in their usage, but do not require voter authorization and can be backed by tax revenues, utility revenues, or a combination of the two.
-Certificates of Obligation where there is solely at tax pledge are account for in the Debt Service Fund and the projects are tracked in a governmental bond capital projects fund.
+Certificate of Obligation debt is similar to General Obligation bonds in their usage but does not require voter authorization and can be backed by tax revenues, utility revenues, or a combination of the two.
+Certificates of Obligation where there is solely a tax pledge are accounted for in the Debt Service Fund and the projects are tracked in a governmental bond capital projects fund.
 Debt where there is a pledge of both taxes and utility revenues is accounted for in the Utility Fund and the associated projects are tracked in a bond water and sewer capital projects fund.